hackthegap24-safetext/safetext/devdocs/devdocs-readme.md

 Stuff that goes in here is anything and everything the dev team needs to know about the app.

-This isn't an excuse to leave comments in code where they would be of the most use to others.
+This isn't an excuse to omit comments in code where they would be of the most use to others.

 ## Info That Is External To Git